Ask an Expert: How to Perfect Your Cleansing Routine

 Acne does not mean that you have dirty skin.
 Many people who regularly wash their faces develop breakouts, while many people who do not wash regularly have no acne at all.
 Acne is caused by your genetics, not your cleansing habits.

 You do not need to exfoliate every day.
 It takes about two weeks for a new skin cell to make its way to the surface of the skin.
 It takes even more time for enough cells to build up to make the skin look dull.
 Exfoliating once or twice a week is enough to keep the skin looking bright without causing irritation.

 Just drinking eight glasses of water a day will not keep your skin hydrated.
 There is no data showing that you need eight glasses of water per day to keep the skin hydrated, and there is no data showing that drinking fewer than eight glasses of water per day will lead to dryness.
 The best way to improve skin hydration is to apply a moisturizer.

 Don’t Overdo It

 After you wash your face, your skin should feel refreshed, but not dry or tight.
-Many people are looking for that squeaky clean feeling after washing—this actually represents after-wash dryness, which is harmful to the skin and represents skin barrier disruption.
+Many people are looking for that squeaky clean feeling after washing—this actually represents after-wash dryness, which can be harmful to the skin.

 When to Cleanse

 Wash your face in the morning and evening, and after heavy sweating or exercise.
 No matter what you do, wash your face before bed!
 The last thing you want to do is to sleep with all of the day’s dirt and impurities on your skin.
-As your face rubs against your pillow while you sleep, everything on your skin becomes trapped between your face and the pillowcase, increasing the likelihood of irritation, pore blockage and free-radical damage.
+As your face rubs against your pillow while you sleep, everything on your skin becomes trapped between your face and the pillowcase, increasing the likelihood of irritation and pore blockage.